leoluKL/azureiotrocks/README.md

 -   Right click connecting line between twins to add bend point and adjust connection shape.
 Save current digital twins schematic layout by pressing "ctrl+s" and typing layout name.
 You can recall any saved layout from layout button in top side toolbar

 ## Explore More Software Features
--   Integrate schematic design into a digital twin world The platform is capable of doing schematic diagram design.
-Not only you are able to create traditional CAD style schematic design in this digital twin platform, more importantly, your design is directly a digital twins network design now with all the support from cloud database service, IoT live data collection service, digital twin data processing service etc. Start migrating your static schematic designs to a live digital twin platform.
+-   Integrate schematic design into a digital twin world<br/>
+The platform can be used for schematic diagram design.
+Not only you are able to create traditional CAD style schematic design in this digital twin platform, more importantly, your design will start out-of-the-box with support from cloud database service, IoT live data collection service, digital twin data processing service etc. Start migrating your static schematic designs to a live digital twin platform.
 ![Screenshot](DocumentsImages/DigitalTwinSchematicDrawing.png)

 -   Digital Twins Data Processing<br/>